-Do you notice a sudden “drop” in water pressure whenever you turn on the taps?
-When you flush the toilet does it seem like it takes forever for it to refill?
+Do you notice fluctuating water pressure “drop” in water pressure whenever you turn on the taps?
+When you flush the toilet, does it seem like it takes forever for it to refill?
 Fluctuating water pressure certainly can make it rough to use the plumbing every day.
 If you currently have this problem, don’t worry!
 It’s not very hard to figure out and fix.
 Here, let me show you.

 Check all of the plumbing fixtures